AronBA/AronBA/README.md

 - 19 years old
 - Visiting a  computer science school in Basel
 - My code is bad, but atleast it works (most of it)
-- Average Python, PhP, Java enjoyer
+- Average C#, PhP, Java enjoyer
 - I  suck at chess
 - I'm a gym rat